 Insight from these groups is crucial to creating quality content that actually will resonate with your audience, and limited time and access can dramatically affect your finished product and speed.

 For a content strategy to be truly effective, we recommend you produce at least three pieces of high-quality and high-intention content per week.

 These businesses don't rely on your agency to nail their voice or capture the intricacies of what they do.
 They build a team and do it themselves.

 It's natural to think hiring a marketing agency will save you time and money, but long term, working with a coach and building a team is much more cost-effective.

 Working with a coach helps your business:

-Someone who isn’t afraid to provide constructive feedback.
-If everything you’re doing is great, then your marketing team isn’t learning and you’re not getting very far.
-You need a coach who isn’t afraid to call out when things need to be better.
-It will make your team and business better too.
+Accountability: You need a coach who isn’t afraid to call out when things need to be better.
+This is the way your team and business get better.

-While it’s tempting to hire a marketing agency to take care of your strategy and messaging, you will never get the results you’re looking for unless you bring the most important pieces in-house.
-Things like an effective marketing strategy, content creation, and data analytics are all parts of the marketing process your business can’t afford to hand off to a company that will never get what you do.
+While it’s tempting to hire a marketing agency to take care of your strategy and messaging, you will rarely get the results you’re looking for unless you bring the most important pieces in-house.

 Things like strategy, content creation, and data analytics are all parts of the marketing process your business can’t afford to outsource.

 Here at IMPACT, we’ve helped thousands of B2B and B2C companies like yours take charge of your own inbound marketing strategy and make millions in revenue with Marcus Sheridan's They Ask, You Answer.